PrestaShop/ps_emailalerts/Readme.md

 Sends e-mail notifications to customers and merchants regarding stock and order modifications.

-## Reporting issues

-You can report issues with this module in the main PrestaShop repository.
-[Click here to report an issue][report-issue].

 ## Contributing

 PrestaShop modules are open source extensions to the [PrestaShop e-commerce platform][prestashop].
 Everyone is welcome and even encouraged to contribute with their own improvements!